-Once we had a set of Alternative LCPs, we used performance criteria to assess the alternative plans against the Baseline LCP.
-The plans were compared with each other and scored on the basis of best performance.
-The outputs from this process, were used to inform the recommendation to our Strategic Priorities Board as part of the PR19 governance process.
-Once our Board signed off the Preferred Plan, we confirmed the capacities of the options through the stress testing process in Stage 4.
+The outputs from this process were used to inform the recommendation to our Strategic Priorities Board as part of the PR19 governance process.
+Once our Board signed off the strategy, we refined the capacities of the options through the stress testing process.